BOSS GP HISTORY

 After the season of 2009, the drivers Marijn van Kalmthout, Klaas Zwart, Henk de Boer and Frits van Eerd decided to split up and organize their own race series.
 This resulted in both EuroBOSS and BOSS GP in 2010.
 In the EuroBOSS racing series, however, the starting field was reduced so much that the series was discontinued.
 BOSS GP, on the other hand, flourished because many drivers made the switch to the new series.
 Here, in addition to some unique Formula 1 cars, most of the cars were made up of newer monopostos from the up-and-coming GP2 and Renault World Series formula series.

-A highlight for drivers and teams has been the appearance as an accompanying series to Formula 1 at the German Grand Prix at Hockenheim 2018.
-The BOSS GP Racing Series has also been presented regularly to a larger audience at guest starts in the German Touring Car Masters (DTM).
+A highlight for drivers and teams was when the BOSS GP series appeared as a support series to Formula 1 at the German Grand Prix in Hockenheim in 2018.
+The BOSS GP Racing Series was also regularly presented to a larger audience at guest starts in the German Touring Car Masters (DTM).